-A series of reforms to the student immigration system for international education were implemented in 2015 in line with the policy statement Reform of the International Education Sector and Student Immigration
+A series of reforms to the student immigration system for international education were implemented in 2015 in line with the policy statement Reform of the International Education Sector and Student Immigration System.

-System.
 The Interim List of Eligible Programmes (ILEP) was introduced as a more restrictive list of education programmes eligible for student immigration purposes, used as a reference point for Immigration Service Delivery (ISD) of the Department of Justice, in considering visa and residency applications from non-EEA applicants wishing to study on a full-time basis in Ireland.

 The ILEP is available here and includes details of programmes meeting specified criteria.
 The inclusion of programmes in the ILEP enables providers to recruit non-EEA students to study full-time in Ireland.
-The types of programmes eligible for inclusion are set out in Section 2.
+The types of programmes included in the ILEP are set out in Section 2.
 Since 2019, foundation programmes meeting specific criteria have been eligible for inclusion.
-New overseas accredited/validated programmes or further education or vocational education and training programmes are not included in the ILEP.
-Only those providers who can demonstrate that they have reached an acceptable standard, and demonstrate compliance with the criteria and requirements set out in this document, will be permitted to have foundation programmes included in the ILEP.
-To retain a programme listing, providers are required to remain in compliance with the ILEP criteria contained in this document and comply with all immigration requirements.
+New overseas accredited/validated programmes or further education or vocational education and training programmes are not included.
+The ILEP will remain closed to new providers.

+Existing providers with programmes listed in the ILEP must remain in compliance with the criteria contained in this document and immigration requirements to retain an ILEP programme listing.
 The ILEP is administered by the Department of Justice.
 The Department of Further and Higher Education, Research, Innovation and Science (DFHERIS) has an advisory role in identifying appropriate criteria for the inclusion of programmes in the ILEP.

-The ILEP was developed as an interim measure, pending the introduction by Quality and Qualifications Ireland (QQI) of the International Education Mark (IEM)3.
-QQI will award the IEM to higher education and English language providers who demonstrate that they meet national standards to ensure a quality experience for international learners.
-When fully operational and following a transition period, the IEM will supersede the ILEP for student immigration purposes.
-Once the ILEP is discontinued, only education providers granted authorisation to use the IEM will be eligible to recruit students from outside the EEA to English language programmes, foundation programmes and higher education programmes leading to awards within the National Framework of Qualifications.
-In anticipation of the introduction of the IEM, the ILEP will be closed to new applicant providers following the April 2024 application cycle.
-For a limited time, providers with programmes already listed on the ILEP may apply for the inclusion of additional programmes while engaging in the IEM application process.
+The ILEP was developed as an interim measure, pending the introduction by Quality and Qualifications Ireland (QQI) of the International Education Mark (IEM), which was launched in 2024.
+QQI will award the IEM (TrustEd Ireland quality mark) to higher education and English language providers who demonstrate that they meet national standards to ensure a quality experience for international learners.
+Once the TrustEd Ireland scheme is fully operational, the ILEP will cease to operate.
+Once the ILEP is discontinued, only education providers granted authorisation to use the TrustEd Ireland mark will be eligible to recruit students from outside the EEA to English language programmes, foundation programmes and higher education programmes leading to awards within the National Framework of Qualifications.
 Information pertaining to dissolution of the ILEP and transitional arrangements will be communicated on the Irish Immigration website.

-Study Visas and Stamp 2 immigration permissions will only be granted in respect of participation in a course listed in the ILEP or an eligible course offered by a provider with authorisation to use the IEM.
-Whether recruitment is on the basis of an ILEP programme listing or authorisation to use the IEM, all providers seeking to recruit students from non-EEA countries must cooperate with ISD in the Department of Justice and ensure compliance with immigration law.
+Study Visas and Stamp 2 immigration permissions will only be granted in respect of participation in a course listed in the ILEP or an eligible full-time course offered by a provider with authorisation to use the TrustEd Ireland mark.
+Whether recruitment is on the basis of an ILEP programme listing or authorisation to use the TrustEd Ireland mark, all providers seeking to recruit students from non-EEA countries must cooperate with ISD in the Department of Justice and ensure compliance with immigration law.
 Providers must ensure all students, including prospective students, are aware of their immigration obligations.
+Students will not be granted visas or immigration permission in respect of a part-time or online course.
+Where changes to a programme result in the programme no longer meeting programme and/or delivery requirements, non-EEA students should not be recruited and the provider must contact ISD to ensure the programme is removed from the list.

-Where a provider has programmes listed on the ILEP and remains in compliance with ILEP criteria, it may continue to recruit non-EEA nationals until the ILEP ceases operation.
-To remain eligible to recruit non-EEA nationals, providers must gain authorisation to use the IEM.
-Providers are advised to apply to QQI for authorisation to use the IEM as soon as it is available to continue to be eligible to offer programmes to non-
+Where a provider has programmes listed in the ILEP and remains in compliance with ILEP criteria, it may continue to recruit non-EEA nationals until the ILEP ceases operation.
+In April 2025 there will be one final opportunity for listed providers to apply for the inclusion of additional programmes in the ILEP.
+The final ILEP